 If the company is solvent, it should pay the tax.
 Directors of companies that cannot pay the tax usually decided to appoint a

-liquidator by way of Creditors Voluntary Liquidation, or appoint a Voluntary Administrator.
+liquidator by way of Creditors Voluntary Liquidation, or commence a Voluntary Administration.
 If you are close to the 21 days

 expiring, you’ll be pleased to know that we are able to organise the appointment of a liquidator within a couple of hours.